ArthurClemens/polythene/lib/svg/svg.md

 		src: 'img/arrow.svg'
 	});

-To load an SVG from one of the included icon sets, pass `iconset` and `name`:
+To load an SVG from one of the included icon sets, pass `iconset` and `name`.
+To load `polythene/svg/mdi/headphones.svg`:

 	m.component(svg, {
 		iconset: 'mdi',
 		name: 'headphones'
 	});

-If the iconset has subfolders, pass the group name:
+If the iconset has subfolders, pass the folder name as `group`.
+To load `polythene/svg/material-design-iconic-font/action/alarm.svg`:

 	m.component(svg, {
-	    iconset: 'mdi',
+	    iconset: 'material-design-iconic-font',
 	    group: 'action',
 	    name: 'alarm'
-	})
+	});

+SVG options can be passed to [icon](#icon).

 ## Options